InterCooperative-Network/ICN/docs/specifications/core/governance-system.md

 - **Cast Vote**: Allows members or delegates to vote on a proposal.
 - **Implement Policy**: Executes an approved policy and oversees its implementation.

+### B. Modular Structure

+The governance management modules are now split into smaller submodules for better separation of concerns.
+Below is the updated structure:

+#### governance/proposal.rs
+- **creation**: Handles the creation of governance proposals.
+- **submission**: Manages the submission and tracking of proposals.
+- **voting**: Provides methods for casting votes and tallying results.